 Yes, yes, and yes.

-We found Cody to be the most gentle of any big dog around our youngsters and, since we now have a 3 year old granddaughter as of the time of writing this, Cody was around since she was born and alway showed a keen interest in what she was doing, maintained a respectful distance from her, but was ever watchful over her.
+We found Cody to be the most gentle of any big dog around our youngsters.
+Since we now have a 3-year-old granddaughter as of the time of writing this, Cody was around since she was born and always showed a keen interest in what she was doing, maintained a respectful distance from her, but was ever watchful over her.

 It was actually quite a sweet sight to see, this 90 pound Rottie being so gentle and caring around her.